 Teide on Tenerife on the horizon

 You first reach Playa de la Guancha, a lovely pebblestone beach.
 It is a great hike just to walk here if you prefer that.
+It is then about 4-5 kilometres one-way.

 Playa del Cabrito is actually a 2-star hotel with its own ecological farm.
 It has a really nice setting and a pebblestone beach.

 The place is unfortunately only for hotel guests so they do not serve any drinks or food to hikers passing by.
 Definitely a missed business opportunity in my opinion.
 A lot of hikers coming there were really disappointed.
+There is nothing stopping you from taking a swim or relaxing on the beach for a while.

 We were allowed to fill our water bottles there before heading the same way back.
+If you walk here you should bring your own picnic and enough water for the day.

 Maybe you are also interested in